mdz9168/josie/README.md

 # josie

-Josie's on a vacation far away
+Josie's on a vacation far away haha